clue/clue.engineering/www/_posts/2018-10-30 introducing-reactphp-http-proxy.md

 >
 > – From my last week's blog post [introducing async HTTP requests with ReactPHP](https://clue.engineering/2018/introducing-reactphp-buzz).

 With HTTP being so ubiquitous, it's no surprise that using a proxy server for HTTP requests is one of the more common requirements when using proxy servers.
-To recap, let's first take a look at how to send an HTTP request with @ReactPHP, again from the [previous blog post](https://clue.engineering/2018/introducing-reactphp-buzz):
+To recap, let's first take a look at how to send an HTTP request with ReactPHP, again from the [previous blog post](https://clue.engineering/2018/introducing-reactphp-buzz):

 ```php
 $loop = \React\EventLoop\Factory::create();